WalletWasabi/WalletWasabi/WalletWasabi.Documentation/RPC.md

 * JsonRpcUser: [the username]  (default: empty)
 * JsonRpcPassword: [the password]  (default: empty)

-By default both `JsonRpcUser` and `JsonRpcPassword` are empty (`""`) that that means that `Anonymous` requests are allowd.
-On the other hand, if `JsonRpcUser` and `JsonRpcPassword` setting are not empty it means that the requester has to provide the right credential, otherwise it will get a http statuc code 401 (Unauthorized).
+By default both `JsonRpcUser` and `JsonRpcPassword` are empty (`""`) that means that `Anonymous` requests are allowed.
+On the other hand, if `JsonRpcUser` and `JsonRpcPassword` setting are not empty it means that the requester has to provide the right credential, otherwise it will get a http status code 401 (Unauthorized).

 #